Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

     ```

-# EDIT AN EXISTING MACRO
+# Edit an Existing Macro

  make a new scratch buffer to edit the macro in <leader>c   c because s c ratch  has 2 letter c's in it and s is taken
  this function is defined in my vimrc